coollabsio/coolify/CONTRIBUTING.md

 To contribute to the Coolify documentation, please refer to this guide:
 [Contributing to the Coolify Documentation](https://github.com/coollabsio/documentation-coolify/blob/main/CONTRIBUTING.md)

----

-Thank you for contributing to Coolify!
-Your efforts help make this project better for everyone.
+**Thank you for contributing to Coolify!
+Your efforts help make this project better for everyone.**